 What is the Premier Foodservice Purchasing Program?

-The Premier Foodservice Purchasing Program is a proven, 15‐year foodservice purchasing program.
-It includes an aggressive national distribution program, discounted manufacturer agreements, technology solutions, cost management solutions, participant’s satisfaction surveys and ongoing communication from its participants to continually improve upon the existing offering.
-To date, the program has in excess of $3.2 billion in purchasing power for its participants.
+The Premier Foodservice Purchasing Program is a proven, 20‐year foodservice purchasing program.
+It includes an aggressive national distribution program, discounted manufacturer agreements, technology solutions, cost management solutions, participant’s satisfaction surveys and ongoing communication from it's participants to continually improve upon the existing offering.
+To date, the program has in excess of $5 billion in purchasing power for its participants.

-What is the relationship between Premier and U.S. Foodservice?
+What is the relationship between Premier and US Foods?

-U.S. Foodservice is the primary distributor for the foodservice programs and offerings that Premier negotiates on the behalf of its participants.
-One hundred percent of all products purchased from U.S. Foodservice are priced based on the overall distribution agreement Premier has negotiated on behalf of its participants.
-This specific program is competitively bid every five (5) years, utilizing our detailed contracting process.
+US Foods is the primary distributor for the foodservice programs and offerings that Premier negotiates on the behalf of its participants.
+One hundred percent of all products purchased from US Foods are priced based on the overall distribution agreement Premier has negotiated on behalf of its participants.

-Committed Manufacturer Agreements (CMAs) are contracts that Premier has negotiated with manufacturers for a three (3) year period.
-The products are typically purchased through U.S. Foodservice, but the deviated pricing and/or rebates are negotiated by Premier for Premier participants.
-Contracts are negotiated to determine cost into distribution and have various controls built in to protect against extreme market fluctuations.
-On average there are in excess of 192 CMA contracts in place that cover 80 product categories and over 34,000 actual products.
-Some of Premier’s CMA’s include a rebate as part of the savings for agencies - Participants receive 100% of the rebates with no processing fees.
-Participants have the option to purchase items that are not on the CMA list, understanding that the greatest value is on products that Premier has negotiated terms and conditions as it relates to cost.
+Contracted Manufacturer Agreements (CMAs) are contracts that Premier has negotiated directly with manufacturers for a three (3) year period.
+The products are typically purchased through US Foods, but the deviated pricing and/or rebates are negotiated by Premier for Premier participants.
+Contracts are negotiated to determine the cost into distribution and have various controls built in to protect against extreme market fluctuations.
+There are in excess of 350 CMA contracts in place that provide discounts on over 100,000 actual products.
+Some of Premier’s CMA’s include a rebate as part of the savings for agencies - Participants receive 100% of these rebates with no processing fees.
+Use of Premier’s CMA products is completely optional, understanding that the greatest value is on products that Premier has negotiated terms and conditions as it relates to cost.

 What food purchasing categories are included in the program?

 Dry, Refrigerated and Frozen Grocery, Dairy, Milk, Center of the Plate, Medical Nutritional Products, Produce, Disposables, Janitorial Chemicals, Beverages – Coffee, Tea and Small Wares, Kitchen Equipment, Foodservice Software, Specialty Distribution and any future foodservice related contracts.